 No matter how much testing you perform, you can't guarantee a 100% bug-free application.
 There are some constraints that may force your team to advance a product to the next level, knowing some common or low priority issues remain.
 Try to explore as many bugs as you can, but prioritize your efforts on basic and crucial functions.
-Put your best efforts doing good work.
+Put your best efforts into doing good work.

-Think Like An End User
+Think Like An End-User

 100% Test Coverage Is Not Possible